 - When a state is mentioned without a city attached, please spell out the state name.

 - Treat an ellipsis as a three-letter word, constructed with three periods and two spaces.
 Use an ellipsis to indicate the deletion of words in condensing quotes. (“We weren’t looking forward to the snowstorm ... but we ended up having a great time sledding with the kids.”
-If the words that precede an ellipsis constitute a complete sentence, use this style: “We went to the store. ...
-Later, we came home.”
+If the words that precede an ellipsis constitute a complete sentence, use this style: "We went on vacation with a tour group. ...
+After an exhaustive week away, we returned home with lots of memories and photos."

 - Nothing should be underlined.
 Words placed in emphasis should be in italics.